gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 plugin is the first step towards data collection and sanity check of algorithms involving this type of sensors.

-Currently, the plugin is required to work within models that have one link, one contact sensor and one depth camera.
+Currently, the plugin must be in a model that has exactly one link, one contact sensor, and one depth camera.
 In order to simulate the behaviour of the contact surface, which returns the contact forces of the object being touched, we use the information coming from these two different sensors.
 Contact normals to the surfaces being touched are computed from the depth image.
 In order to visually check that the plugin is working correctly, both contacts and normal forces can be visualized.
-As a [future work](#future-work), information from the contact sensor, i.e. force magnitudes, penetration and depth (TODO pending ExtraContactData fields from https://github.com/ignitionrobotics/ign-physics/pull/40 are exposed in ign-gazebo) and the depth camera could be merged.
+As [future work](#future-work), information from the contact sensor, i.e. force normals, magnitudes, and penetration depth (TODO pending ExtraContactData fields from https://github.com/ignitionrobotics/ign-physics/pull/40 are exposed in ign-gazebo) and the depth camera could be merged.